alexgerdisch/cnn-video-classifier/README.md

-# Convolutional Neural Network Video Classifier
+# Pixel Matrix Generator and Classifier for use in Convolutional Neural Network training
 ## Streamlined workflow for generating training ready pixel matrices.

 Upload your video, edit your labels as needed, quickly add labels frame by frame.